Final report for FNC21-1277

-Installing the barriers does cut down on air flow in the tunnel, so managing the humidity has been an ongoing concern that I've had to address my venting the tunnel using the sidewalls more than I otherwise would.
+Installing the barriers does cut down on air flow in the tunnel.
+Managing the humidity has been an ongoing concern that I've had to address by venting the tunnel using the sidewalls more than I otherwise would.

 While I have not yet analyzed data from the first year, as I am still collecting data, it does look like the heat may have allowed for later plantings to still reach maturity and produce a good harvest through the winter.
 It would be interesting to evaluate whether heating the tunnel even more in the fall (say to 45 degrees at night) would further encourage this growth and give me more time to plant a winter crop in the high tunnel.